 - Pinch salt

-- 4 1/2-5 cups almond flour (depending on size of eggs) I find that 5 cups works best
+- 4 1/2-5 cups blanched almond flour (depending on size of eggs) I find that 5 cups works best

 - 1 1/2 cup granulated sugar